Skip to main content

 Explanation: SMTP (Simple Mail Transfer Protocol) is the standard protocol for sending emails.
 Defined in 1982, it remains the basis of all email exchange.

-Question 4 : Which company launched the Google search engine in 1998?
+Question 4 : Who are the founders of Google, launched in 1998?

 Possible answers: